-- (1) Critical thinking course supplements for critical and creative framework.
-The course is waived for MD/BN students; - (2) Cross-Cultural Navigation supplements for leadership framework, global awareness which play as university core requirements. - (3) To fulfill MOET's requirement of Physical Education and university core requirement.
-MOET requirement for physical education is a 45 hour course (equivalent to 3 credits) but not counted in total credits. - (4 to 8) to fulfill Vietnam Ministry of Education and Training (MOET)'s requirements on politic and ideology education for Vietnamsese undergraduate students. - (9) Arts courses: - Students can select either ARTS1010 or MUSI1010 to fulfill the art component requirement. - For MD program, students must enroll in ARTS1020A/B Medical Humanities course to fulfill the art component requirement.
-Students may take other art courses (i.e ARTS1010 or MUSI1010, etc) as elective one(s). - (10) Separation of Community Service Learning (CSL) from OASIS: OASIS will now be managed by the Student Affairs Management (SAM) Office and will be a skills and experience-based non-credit part of General Education.
-Students will be required to complete aspects of OASIS as different times throughout the 4 years.
-CSL will now be a standalone course and be worth 3 credit. - [11] Interdisciplinary course with the MD program. - [12] There are two minors offered only to nursing students including: Health Services Management (by CBM) and Computer Science for Health Care Professional (by CECS) (refer to the guideline of minor offering for more information).
+- [4] To fulfill MOET's requirement of Physical Education and university core requirement.
+MOET requirement for physical education is a 45 hour course (equivalent to 3 credits) but not counted in total credits. - [5, 6, 7, 8, 9] to fulfill Vietnam Ministry of Education and Training (MOET)'s requirements on politic and ideology education for undergraduate students. - [10] Arts courses: Students can select either ARTS1010 or MUSI1010 to fulfill the art component requirement. - Courses that have been removed from GenED curriculum: Introduction to Law, Computational and Algorithmic Thinking, Global Experiences.
+Introduction to Law is required by MOET and it will be run by each college from AY 2022-2023 to integrate with college's needs.
+Computational and Algorithmic Thinking is out of GenED curriculum and under CECS implementation.
+For Global Experience, individual colleges will decide the implementation format. - National Defense Education is required by the government for all Vietnamese nation students and under FAS implementation. - New courses added to GenED curriculum: Cross Cultural Navigation (2 credits) and Critical thinking courses.
+Critical thinking courses supplements for critical and creative framework.
+Students can choose one course in the critical thinking course pool.
+Cross-Cultural Navigation supplements for leadership framework, global awareness which play as university core requirements. - [11] Interdisciplinary course with the MD program. - [12] There are two minors offered only to nursing students including: Health Services Management (by CBM) and Computer Science for Health Care Professional (by CECS) (refer to the guideline of minor offering for more information).